NewCai/Portfolio/content/publication/tactile-wars.md

 # publication = "In *International Conference on Multimedia and Expo Workshops (ICMEW)*, IEEE."
 # ublication_short = "WoodenWolf Studio"

-abstract_short = "Tactile Wars is a strategy arcade game originally developed by Ankama Games, and was featrued by the Apple App Store in more than 150 contries.
-The Chinese versrion is geatly re-designed and re-enginered to support MOBA while keeping the core gameplay."
+abstract_short = "Tactile Wars is a strategy arcade game originally developed by Ankama Games and was featured by the Apple App Store in more than 150 countries.
+The Chinese version is greatly re-engineered to support MOBA while keeping the core gameplay.
+Many new features were added to enhance game experiences like replay system, guild system, in-game chatting, etc."

 # Featured image thumbnail (optional)
 image_preview = ""